awsdocs/amazon-s3-userguide/doc_source/replication-walkthrough-2.md

 Setting up replication when *source* and *destination* buckets are owned by different AWS accounts is similar to setting replication when both buckets are owned by the same account\.
 The only difference is that the *destination* bucket owner must grant the *source* bucket owner permission to replicate objects by adding a bucket policy\.

+For more information about configuring replication using sever\-side encryption with AWS Key Management Service in cross\-account scenarios, see [Granting additional permissions for cross\-account scenarios](replication-config-for-kms-objects.md#replication-kms-cross-acct-scenario)\.

 **To configure replication when the source and destination buckets are owned by different AWS accounts**

 1. In this example, you create *source* and *destination* buckets in two different AWS accounts\.
 You need to have two credential profiles set for the AWS CLI \(in this example, we use `acctA` and `acctB` for profile names\)\.
 For more information about setting credential profiles, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) in the *AWS Command Line Interface User Guide*\.